Novo Amor

-Ali John Meredith-Lacey (born 11 August 1991), better known under the moniker Novo Amor, is a Welsh multi-instrumentalist, singer, songwriter, sound designer and producer.
+Ali John Meredith-Lacey (born 11 August 1991), better known under his stage name Novo Amor, is a Welsh multi-instrumentalist, singer, songwriter, sound designer and producer.
 Lacey rose to prominence after the release of his debut EP Woodgate, NY in March 2014.

 Career

-Lacey was born on 11 August 1991 and raised in Llanidloes, Wales and now resides in Cardiff.
+Lacey was born on 11 August 1991 and brought up in Llanidloes, Wales and now resides in Cardiff.
 Drift, a two-track single self-released in 2012, was Lacey's first release as Novo Amor.

 Lacey's first Novo Amor EP, Woodgate, NY, was released 31 March 2014 on Norwegian label Brilliance Records.
 Building on the success of the EP, Lacey released the single "Faux", a collaboration with Ed Tullett, on Dumont Dumont and Brilliance Records on 23 June 2014.
 In the same month, Lacey also signed to UK publisher BDi Music, part of Bucks Music Group.

 "Callow", a further single as Novo Amor, was released 17 November 2014.
 This was followed by "Welcome to the Jungle", a Guns N' Roses cover for an AXE/Lynx advertising campaign on 6 January 2015, its video directed by Nabil.
 Lacey toured Germany, Switzerland and Austria across April and May 2015, and was nominated for 2 awards at the Music Week Sync Awards for the use of his music commercially.
 "Anchor", another single as Novo Amor, was released 23 October 2015.

 A second collaborative single with Ed Tullett, "Alps", was released on 15 April 2016.

 On 26 May 2017, Bathing Beach, the second of Novo Amor's EPs, was released via AllPoints, the in-house label of Believe Recordings.

 On 10 November 2017, Lacey and Ed Tullett released Heiress, their full collaborative album on All Points.

 On 14 June 2018, Lacey announced his debut solo record Birthplace, to be released on 19 October 2018 via All Points.
-Promoting the releasing of the album, Lacey collaborated with Sil van der Woerd and Jorik Dozy (Studio Birthplace), the producer by Sean Lin and New Frontier Pictures, cinematograph Nihal Friedel to released the music video for the single as the same name 'Birthplace'.
-The music videos tells the human abuse of the oceans, around the view of free diver Michael Board.
-For the purpose of the video, according to Independent, "the 13-meter long model of the whale, which was made from plastic collected by school children, who received books in return for their donations."
-The music video was nominated on August 8 to the Association Of Independent Music (AIM) Awards winning the category 'Independent Video of the Year'.
+To promote the album, Lacey collaborated with Sil van der Woerd and Jorik Dozy (Studio Birthplace), producer Sean Lin and New Frontier Pictures, and cinematographer Nihal Friedel on the music video for the single 'Birthplace'.
+The video shows how humans are harming the ocean, from the view of free diver Michael Board.
+The video featured a large model of a whale, "made from plastic collected by school children, who received books in return for their donations."
+The music video won 'Independent Video of the Year' at the Association Of Independent Music (AIM) Awards.